michaelmassoni/obsidian-trakt-sync/README.md

 1. Download the latest release from the [Releases page](https://github.com/michaelmassoni/obsidian-trakt-sync/releases).
 2. Extract the contents into your vault’s plugins folder (e.g., `.obsidian/plugins/trakt-sync`).
-3. Enable the plugin in your app’s Community Plugins settings.
+3. Enable the plugin in Obsidian's Community Plugins settings.

 ## Setup